 Biomedical research has long relied on broad consent models where participants provide a one-time, open-ended consent for their data to be used across a wide array of future studies.
-However, this traditional approach faces major ethical limitations especially with technology like genetic sequencing becoming more commonplace, generating rich yet sensitive datasets of genomic information with or without clinical annotations.
+However, this traditional approach faces major ethical limitations especially with technology like genomic sequencing becoming more commonplace, generating rich yet sensitive datasets of genomic information with or without clinical annotations.

 The DC model puts participants at the centre of the decision-making by facilitating dynamic two-way communication between researchers/clinicians and the participants.
 This DC approach emphasises engagement and participant control, leveraging digital systems for efficiency while ensuring data security.